Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 * Search for **Contrast.Net.Azure.AppService** package, select it and add it to your project.

 * Build your application.
 Confirm that Contrast assemblies (e.g., `Contrast.Sensors.dll` and `ContrastProfiler-32.dll`) are in your application's *bin* directory.
-You can easily navigate to the *bin* directory by right clicking on the project in Visual Studio, selecting **Open Folder in File Explorer** and going to the directory from there.
+ * You can easily navigate to the *bin* directory by right clicking on the project in Visual Studio, selecting **Open Folder in File Explorer** and going to the directory from there.

 ## Step Three: Add application authentication settings for Contrast

-There are two primary ways to add the authentication settings that Contrast needs.
+There are two primary ways to add the authentication settings that Contrast needs:

 * The **App Service Settings** dialog in Visual Studio's Publish to Azure App Service
 * The Azure App Service Portal

-You might have noticed the following text appears when you installed the Contrast .NET NuGet package:
+You might notice that the following text appears when you installed the Contrast .NET NuGet package:

  ```
  Added package 'Contrast.NET.Azure.WebSites.18.X.X' to 'packages.config'